Should Brian Mitchell Be in the Hall of Fame?

 There are the obvious candidates, mainly wide receivers.
-Isaac Bruce should have been a 1st ballot Hall of Famer, Henry Ellard, Derrick Mason, etc. There is positively no reason for these players not being in the Hall of Fame and everyone and their mothers know it, but the majority of us also know, due to all the passing that has been going on in the modern era of the NFL, the backlog of deserving receivers is here to stay for the foreseeable future.
+Isaac Bruce should have been a 1st-ballot Hall of Famer, Henry Ellard, Derrick Mason, etc. There is positively no reason for these players not to be in the Hall of Fame, and everyone and their mothers know it; but the majority of us also know, due to all the passing that has been going on in the modern era of the NFL, the backlog of deserving receivers is here to stay for the foreseeable future.
 It’s simple physics.
 You have X amount of space for wide outs in the Hall of Fame each year and a surplus of candidates to fill that space.

 Instead of focusing on a problem, like wide receivers, which can’t be helped, I decided to focus on deserving players for which the Hall of Fame has plenty of space.
 Primarily I allowed statistical data to do the talking.
 I also factored in overall success, as far as wins and losses of the teams the players were on, and put some stock in the personal behavior of the players considered, as much as they didn’t have any major falls from grace or character flaws that would scare the Hall of Fame away.
 The player I found most deserving may surprise you, but simply analyze the evidence, and I think you’ll agree.

 Brian Mitchell was a returner and running back for 14 years from 1990–2003 with the Washington Redskins, Philadelphia Eagles, and New York Giants.
 His name is not brought up as often for the Hall of Fame as it should be.

 I included the table below because it is really all you need to conclude that Brian Mitchell should not only be a Hall of Famer, but should have been a first-ballot Hall of Famer.
 Let’s examine the evidence.